sadegh-msm/vi-gari/README.md

 - `<leader>pe` toggle nvim tree

 ### terminal
-- `<leader>t` opens a floating teminal window
+- `<leader>t` opens a floating terminal window
 - `<leader>th` opens horizontal terminal window
 - `<leader>tv` opens vertical terminal window
 - `<C-a>` close the window
 - `<C-hjkl>` move from the window
-- `<leader>tt` go back to the last terminal windowFor more detailed descriptions of key bindings and configurations, refer to the comments within the configuration files.
+- `<leader>tt` go back to the last terminal window For more detailed descriptions of key bindings and configurations, refer to the comments within the configuration files.

 ### comments
-- `gc` to comment the selected text in visuall
+- `gc` to comment the selected text in visual
-- `gb` to comment in viual mode with block
+- `gb` to comment in visual mode with block
 - `gcc` comment one line in normal mode

 ## Customization